Search to the right to find information on the ingredient you are looking for >>>

 The U.S. Food and Drug Administration (FDA) recognizes glycerin as generally recognized as safe (GRAS) for its use in food packaging and it is a multiple-purpose GRAS food substance when used in accordance with good manufacturing practices.
 [21CFR182.90; 21CFR182.1320] Glycerin is on FDA’s list of approved direct and indirect food additives.
 [21CFR172.866, 21CFR175.300, 21CFR178.3500] Also, glycerin is FDA-approved for use in over-the-counter (OTC) drugs such as anorectal drug products, skin protectants, ophthalmic drugs, and oral health care products.
 [21CFR346.14; 21CFR347.10; 21CFR349.12]

 European Union (EU)

-Glycerin may be used in cosmetics and personal care products marketed in Europe according to the general provisions of the Cosmetics Regulation of the European Union.
+Glycerin is listed on the EU’s Inventory of Cosmetic Ingredients (CosIng) and is not restricted in any way, according to the general provisions of the Cosmetics Regulation of the European Union.
 Glycerin derived from raw materials of animal origin must comply with European Union animal by-products regulations.

 2016 Copyright.
 All Rights Reserved.
 Cosmeticsinfo.org